 The euphonium is a 'sweet-voiced' instrument with a conical bore.
 It is described as having a dark, rich, warm and velvety sound, words more often used to describe wine if you're into tasting it rather than knocking it back.
 It is believed to have evolved from the serpent, the oldest ancestor of all low brass instruments.

-It is to a large degree interchangeable with other brass instruments, particularly the baritone horn, but if it's the euphonium you're keen on you could turn to Michael Shore for a lesson or two.
-Michael has played with the BBC Philharmonic, Royal Liverpool Philharmonic and London Philharmonic orchestras, and will travel to most areas of London to teach euphonium (and other brass instruments).
+It is to a large degree interchangeable with other brass instruments, particularly the baritone horn, but if it's the euphonium you're keen on you could turn to one of these versatile guys for a lesson or two.

 Arguably the most well-known of the brass instruments, it also produces the highest-pitched sound of any of the brass family.

 There are plenty of trumpet tutors and courses across the capital, among them Rocco, who teaches both classical and jazz trumpet.